johannhof/http-extensions/draft-ietf-httpbis-rfc6265bis.md

     4. Abort these steps and ignore the newly created cookie entirely.

-1. If _cookie_'s same-site is "none", abort these steps and ignore the cookie entirely unless _cookie_'s secure-only is true.
+1. If _cookie_'s same-site is "none" and _cookie_'s secure-only is false, abort these steps and ignore the cookie entirely.

 XXX: Is "begins with a case insensitive match" a thing?

-1. If _cookie_'s name begins with a case-insensitive match for the string "__Secure-", abort these steps and ignore the cookie entirely unless the cookie's secure-only-flag is true.
+1. If _cookie_'s name byte-lowercased starts with the string "__secure-" and _cookie_'s secure-only is false, abort these steps and ignore the cookie entirely.

-21. If the cookie-name begins with a case-insensitive match for the string "__Host-", abort these steps and ignore the cookie entirely unless the cookie meets all the following criteria:
+1. If _cookie_'s name byte-lowercased starts with the string "__host-" and not all of the following are true:

-    1. The cookie's secure-only-flag is true.
+    1. _cookie_'s secure-only is true.

-    2. The cookie's host-only-flag is true.
+    1. _cookie_'s host-only is true.

-    3. The cookie-attribute-list contains an attribute with an attribute-name of "Path", and the cookie's path is `/`.
+    1. _cookie_'s path's size is 1 and _cookie_'s path[0] is the empty string.

+    abort these steps and ignore the cookie entirely,

-22. If the cookie-name is empty and either of the following conditions are true, abort these steps and ignore the cookie:
+1. If _cookie_'s name is empty and either of the following conditions are true, abort these steps and ignore the cookie:

-    * the cookie-value begins with a case-insensitive match for the string "__Secure-"
+    * _cookie_'s value begins with a case-insensitive match for the string "__Secure-"

-    * the cookie-value begins with a case-insensitive match for the string "__Host-"
+    * _cookie_'s value begins with a case-insensitive match for the string "__Host-"

-23. If the cookie store contains a cookie with the same name, domain, host-only-flag, and path as the newly-created _cookie_:
+1. If the cookie store contains a Cookie _oldCookie_ with the same name, domain-attribute, host-only, and path as the newly-created _cookie_:

-    1. Let old-cookie be the existing cookie with the same name, domain, host-only-flag, and path as the newly-created cookie.
-(Notice that this algorithm maintains the invariant that there is at most one such cookie.)
+    NOTE: This algorithm maintains the invariant that there is at most one such cookie.

-    2. If the newly-created cookie was received from a "non-HTTP" API and the old-cookie's http-only-flag is true, abort these steps and ignore the newly created cookie entirely.
+    1. If _httpOnlyAllowed_ is false and _oldCookie_'s http-only is true, abort these steps and ignore the newly created cookie entirely.

-    3. Update the creation-time of the newly-created cookie to match the creation-time of the old-cookie.
+    1. Update _cookie_'s creation-time to _oldCookie_'s creation-time.

-    4. Remove the old-cookie from the cookie store.
+    1. Remove _oldCookie_ from the cookie store.

+XXX: Define insertion operation for the cookie store including expiry.

-24. Insert the newly-created cookie into the cookie store.
+1. Insert _cookie_ into the cookie store.

 A cookie is "expired" if the cookie has an expiry date in the past.